 Howdy!
 I’m Logan Basil (he/him) and I’m a Northwest Indiana based mixed media illustrator and animator.
 My work combines unconventional mediums with digital media in order to explore themes of queerness, ocd, and not belonging.
-Right now I’m working on two animated student short films and am currently collaborating with the Institute of Sexual and Gender Minority Health and Wellbeing on an artist residency focusing on equitable access to HIV care.
 My mission is to make weird, mixed media art and animation for queer lost souls of the world.
-To connect with others through visceral work that makes you feel the terror of being perceived, known, - and in the worst cases- understood.
+I connect with others through visceral work that makes you feel the terror of being perceived, known, - and in the worst cases- understood.

 Tabling events